-SLPs play a central role in the screening, assessment, diagnosis, and treatment of social communication disorders in children.
+Speech-language pathologists (SLPs) play a central role in the screening, assessment, diagnosis, and treatment of social communication disorder in children and adults.
 The professional roles and activities in speech-language pathology include clinical/educational services

 ASHA’s Scope of Practice in

-Appropriate roles for speech-language pathologists include
+Appropriate roles for SLPs include the following:

-- conducting a culturally and linguistically relevant comprehensive assessment of social cognition, social interaction, pragmatics, and language processing for the purpose of communication;
+- Conducting a culturally and linguistically relevant comprehensive assessment of social cognition, social interaction, pragmatics, and language processing for the purpose of communication.

 As indicated in the

-Code of Ethics, SLPs who serve this population should be specifically educated and appropriately trained to do so.
+(ASHA, 2016a), SLPs who serve this population should be specifically educated and appropriately trained to do so.